 The salt will pull the liquid from the meat to the surface where it will dissolve the salt, then the meat pulls it back in.
 The salt then breaks down the protein, naturally tenderizing the meat and keeping the moisture in.
 This also allows the salt to get all the way into the meat instead of just on the surface like it would be if you only salted right before cooking.
 You might think that the meat would taste overly salty but it doesn’t.
 Just full of incredible flavor.
 It is important that you do not use regular table salt, use sea salt or Real Salt.

-We used Delmonico steaks but this method will work for any cut.
+We used Seven Sons Farm Delmonico Steaks but this method will work for Filet mignon, sirloin, or any steak cut.
 Thaw steaks in refrigerator.
 Pat dry then liberally salt both sides of steak (about half a teaspoon per pound of meat, I never measure though).
 Let sit on a plate or baking sheet at room temperature for about 1 hour per inch of thickness.
 Flip steak over after 30 minutes.

 Next, rinse the steaks under cold water and pat very dry.
 Brush both sides with olive oil and sprinkle with black pepper.
 Now they are ready to cook!